leverdeterre/ApplicationLoader-Error/README.md

 **ERROR ITMS-90098**<br>
 - Message: This bundle is invalid.
 The key UIRequiredDeviceCapabilities contains value 'arm64' which is incompatible with the MinimumOSVersion value of '8.0'.<br>
+- Solution: The Info.plist of the app may no values for the key "UIRequiredDeviceCapabilities" contain "that would prevent the opening of this app on iOS devices.
+For more information, see the information on the key "UIRequiredDeviceCapabilities".

+**ERROR ITMS-90125**<br>
+- Message: the binary is invalid. the encryption info in the lc_encryption_info load command is either missing or invalid, or the binary is already encrypted
 - Solution:??

 **ERROR ITMS-90164**<br>